Apruva/FinanceApp/README.md

-# Norwegian COVID Statistics app
+# In progress application that visualizes COVID data (norwegian specific).